 - a.
-Provide the name, address, phone number, e-mail address and signature of the firm's contact person responsible for the project and having full authority to execute a binding contract on behalf of the firm submitting the proposal. - b.
-Provide the names, function and resume of individuals within the lead firm's organization who will be assigned to this project. - c.
+Provide the name, address, phone number, e-mail address and signature of the firm's contact person responsible for the project and having full authority to execute a binding contract on behalf of the firm submitting the proposal. - Provide the names, function and resume of individuals within the lead firm's organization who will be assigned to this project. - c.
 The project team must have expertise in the A/E areas previously mentioned and required to complete this project.
 Provide information on all other project consultants, sub-consultants, and firms proposed to be employed by the lead firm for this project. - d.
-Provide a statement of the firm's ability to handle the project in its entirety. - e.
-Provide a statement of the firm's acceptance and full understanding that any and all work produced as a result of the contract will become property of the Agency and can be used or shared by the Agency as deemed appropriate. - f.
-Provide a description of any litigation or arbitration proceedings, including vendor complaints filed with the State's Purchasing Division, disputes with other Agencies of the State of West Virginia that involved legal representation by either party relating to the firm's delivery of design services, if applicable.
-Also, any disputes with other Agencies of the State of West Virginia that involved legal representation by either party.
+Provide a statement of the firm's ability to handle the project in its entirety.

-General Services Division Architecture Engineering Section Archaeological Services - GSD 116469
+General Services Division Architecture Engineering Section Archaeological Services - GSD 126410